aisha-ysn/TeamProfile-Generator/README.md

 SO THAT I can quickly create a professional dashboard for my team
 ```

-## Sections that the team profile generator covers:
+## Information that the generator produces:

   * Managers info
   * Engineers info